 Fourth Year: Students apply the acquired knowledge and skills through project work and personal research, and have the chance to tailor their studies by choosing their programme from a range of options.

-Standard entry: 4 or 5 Highers at AABB or BBBBC plus English and Maths at National 5.
+Standard entry: 4 Highers at ABBB plus English and Maths at National 5.

 Widening access entry: 4 Highers at BBBC plus English and Maths at National 5.

-For entry to Level 2 you would require 2 Advanced Highers at BC plus 5 Highers at BBBBC.
+For entry to Level 2 you would require 2 Advanced Highers at BC plus 4 Highers at ABBB.

 School of Energy, Geoscience, Infrastructure and Society